Enjoying our puzzle hints?

 ECLIPSE

-Definition: A rare lunar event where the Earth blocks sunlight from reaching the Moon
+Definition: A rare astronomical event where the moon passes between the Earth and the sun

-Why it's tricky: Can also refer to a solar eclipse, where the Moon blocks sunlight from reaching the Earth
+Why it's tricky: It can also refer to a solar eclipse, which might confuse solvers

 TIDE

-Why it's tricky: Can also refer to a general trend or direction, making it a potentially misleading term
+Why it's tricky: It can also refer to a current or a trend, which might mislead solvers

 JACK

-Definition: A term with multiple possible meanings, including a playing card, a type of cheese, or a socket
+Definition: A term with multiple meanings, including a playing card, a socket, or a type of cheese

 Connections #984 explained